 Upon death, a human body nearly immediately begins the process of decomposing or breaking down.
 While this biological reality is unpleasant, understanding the essential elements of this process is helpful.
-This includes having a basic appreciation of why a body begins to smell in the aftermath of death.
+This includes having a basic appreciation of why a body begins to smell in the aftermath of a death.

 The Biological Processes After Death